Electrophilic Aromatic Substitution: Nitration Mechanism – A Deep Dive

 Understanding the Role of Resonance in the Intermediate

-The stability of the resonance-stabilized carbocation intermediate is paramount to the success of the nitration reaction.
+The stability of the resonance-stabilized carbocation intermediate is very important to the success of the nitration reaction.
 The positive charge is not localized on one carbon atom but is distributed across the ring through resonance.
-This delocalization significantly reduces the energy of the intermediate, making the activation energy for the reaction lower.
+Which means this delocalization significantly reduces the energy of the intermediate, making the activation energy for the reaction lower.
 The more stable the intermediate, the faster the reaction proceeds.
 This resonance stabilization is a key characteristic of electrophilic aromatic substitution reactions.
 The different resonance structures contribute to the overall stability of the sigma complex.

 Factors Affecting Nitration: Temperature, Concentration, and Substrate